Healthy Shasta Walks

 Healthy Shasta Walks Passport – Walking Inspiration for Anytime

-Do you have a goal to be more active in 2024?
+Do you have a goal to be more active in 2025?

 The Walks Passport is a way to make something we do everyday fun and provides an opportunity to explore more of our community.
+Although the Walks Passport program has been discontinued, you can still access the Passport from 2024 and use it as a fun family or solo activity at anytime.

 Click here to download and print a copy: Healthy Shasta 2024 Walks Passport